youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **To apply**

-Please combine a statement of interest (including preferred start date), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
+Please combine a statement of interest (including preferred start date and preferred time commitment), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
 Use the following subject line: Field & data manager.
 Application review will begin on December 7 and continue until the position is filled.

 <br>